Is Russia running out of tanks?

 Many have noticed that Russian losses have decreased recently, especially when it comes to tanks and other armored vehicles.

-Tank losses during the spring
+Tank losses during spring

 It began with a period of enormous losses, mainly of tanks and armored vehicles.
-Since it is still the period with the highest losses throughout the war, it is also interesting to compare that time.
+Since it is still the period with the highest losses throughout the war, it is interesting to compare that time.

 Daily average tank losses:

-Entire war up to today:9.0/day
+Entire war up to today: 9.0/day

-From the start until Oct 8:7.8/day
+From the start until 8 Oct: 7.8/day

-From Oct 9, 2023 – Dec 31, 2023:13.9/day
+From 9 Oct 2023 – 31 Dec 2023:13.9/day

-Average for all of 2024:10.1/day
+Average for the whole of 2024:10.1/day

 Average this year up to today:8.1/day